LewisJohnson/unity-ui-examples/CONTRIBUTING.md

 Before you can contribute, you'll need a [GitHub account](https://github.com/signup/free).
 If you're a developer you'll need [Unity 2017.1](https://unity3d.com/get-unity/download).
 Most projects come with a [Visual Studio](https://www.visualstudio.com/) project solution, if you're on Windows, we recommend using it.

 #### Quick Notes
+* We only accept examples written in C#.
 * Feel free to add to the .gitignore file.
-* We only accept examples written in C#.
 * There should be no spaces in any directory name.
 * We don't take requests for new examples.
+* When changing code, don't forget the [Code Style Guidelines](./STYLE-GUIDELINES.md)

 ## Reporting a Bug
 * Submit an issue, assuming one does not already exist.